 Jump to:

-Why you'll love this pie crust recipe using lard
+Why you'll love this homemade pie crust recipe using lard

-- So Flakey: Lard creates layers that puff and crisp in the oven.
+- So Flaky: Lard creates layers that puff and crisp in the oven.
 You’ll see (and hear) it when you slice in.

-- Super Easy to Work With: Lard blends into the flour like a dream.
+- Super Easy to Work With: It blends into the flour like a dream.
 No fighting a sticky mess here.

 - Perfect for All Kinds of Pies: Sweet or savory, deep dish or handheld, this crust holds its shape and stays tender.